• Skip to main content

 The Temple of Love, located away from the main palace, behind Petit Trianon, is an elegant structure with a replica of a statue of Cupid.

-Legend says if you and your bae kiss in the middle of the temple, your relationship will be strengthened.
-Silly?
-Perhaps.
-Fun?
-You bet!
+Legend says if you and your sweetheart kiss in the middle of the temple, your relationship will be strengthened.

-Lastly, if you time your day right, you can watch the sunset together over the lush landscape and gardens of Versailles.
+Lastly, if you time your day right, you can watch the sunset over the lush landscape and gardens of Versailles.
+It can’t get any more romantic than that!

 A Seine River cruise boat with passengers floats along the Seine River at sunset.